maAPPsDEV/king-attack/README.md

   Contract: Hacker
-    √ should steal countless of tokens (377ms)
+    √ should be a pemanent king (1336ms)

   1 passing (440ms)